algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 |             |- Hardware/Software|- Won't Do|- Critical|- XL |
 |             |- None       |- Pending     |        |- XXL    |

-### g.
+### h.
 Unit Tests

 Unit tests play a crucial role in validating the functionality of individual components or modules within the software.
 These tests are conducted in isolation to confirm that each unit behaves as expected.

 In our project, unit tests are developed using C++ and executed using the Arduino IDE, which aligns with the language and platform driving the project forward.

-### h.
+### i.
 Bug Reports

 #### ➭ <ins> By Users </ins>

 Once the product hits the market, one of the most crucial testing phases kicks off.
 The product will face real-world conditions, potentially revealing bugs or issues that our team might have missed during development. \
-To address these challenges, we'll provide a link to our GitHub repository in the User Manual.
+To address these challenges, our Technical Writer will provide a link to our GitHub repository in the User Manual.
 This link will grant users access to the "Issues" section, where they can review known issues and submit new ones if necessary. \
 We've prepared a bug report template, which we'll outline in detail later in this document. \
 Gathering extensive feedback from users once the product is launched is of utmost importance.
 This feedback will play a crucial role in identifying and rectifying errors within the product, ultimately enhancing its efficiency for future iterations.